 4. Insufficient funds to close.
 You need to have enough in the money in the bank to cover your down payment (item #2) as well as your closing costs.
 These funds can be provided in the form of a gift, or they can come from other legitimate sources such as your own income / savings.
 If they money is donated from a family member, you’ll need to obtain a gift letter.
 The bottom line is that if you don’t have the funds needed to close the loan, you will be denied financing.

 5. Property appraisal.
 HUD has specific guidelines for homes being purchased with an FHA loan.
 The appraisal could cause your FHA loan to be denied in two ways.
 First of all, if the appraiser determines that the home is worth less than you’ve agreed to pay (in the purchase agreement), it will raise a red flag.
 The seller may have to lower the price in this scenario.
-Secondly, if the appraiser finds discrepancies that cannot be fixed, the loan might be denied.
+Secondly, if the appraiser finds discrepancies that cannot be fixed, the loan might fall through.
 For example, if the bedroom does not have door or window access to the outside (a fire-safety requirement), it could be a deal-breaker.
 Many appraisal discrepancies can be fixed in order to keep the loan on track.
 Others are uncorrectable.
-Here’s an overview of FHA appraisal requirements.

 6. Recent bankruptcy or foreclosure.
 Generally speaking, at least one year must have passed since the bankruptcy or foreclosure event.
 In some cases, the “waiting period” is even longer.
 A lot depends on the reasons behind the event.
 If you can prove that you were the victim of extenuating circumstances beyond your control, you might get approved for FHA financing in as little as one year.
 Otherwise, you might have to wait up to three years.
 This is another reason why borrowers get denied for FHA loans, especially with the hard financial times we’ve been through in recent years.